vicsz/cloud-lab/README.md

 Note how the Interface / and Entity Object were sufficient for Spring Boot to generate Rest compliant endpoints with fully implemented database calls.

+Note, the default data implementation uses a local in-memory storage (H2), but this can be easily changed to something else like MySQL.

 ### 9.6 - BONUS - Enable logging of all DML/DDL SQL statements